minhvo-dev/Data-Structures-and-Algorithms-in-CPP/README.md

 ## About the Library
 - The library is written in C++, placed in `experimental` namespace and stored in `./inc/`
-- There is an unit test for each type of data structures and sorting algorithms, which can be found in ``, to evaluate the correctness of the implimentation.
+- There is an unit test for each type of data structures and sorting algorithms, which can be found in `./ut`, to evaluate the correctness of the implementation.

 ### Data Structures
-- [vector](./inc/ds/experimental_vector.hpp): automatically-resized container in which elements are store contiguously.
+- [vector](./inc/ds/experimental_vector.hpp): automatically-resized container in which elements are stored contiguously.
 - [stack](./inc/ds/experimental_stack.hpp): FIFO data structure that supports `push` elements to and `pop` elements from the end.
 - [list](./inc/ds/experimental_list.hpp): container that supports insertion and removal of elements at anywhere in the container.
 In this library, `list` is implemented as a doubly-linked list.
 - [binary search tree](./inc/ds/experimental_binary_search_tree.hpp): tree data structure in which a node can only have at max two children.
-The value of a node is greater than value of any nodes from the left subtree and smaller than value of any nodes from the right subtree.
+The value of a node is greater than value of any nodes from the left subtree and less than value of any nodes from the right subtree.
 In this library, `binary search tree` does not store duplicates.
 - [avl tree](./inc/ds/experimental_avl_tree.hpp): auto-balancing binary search tree.
 In this library, `avl tree` does not store duplicates.